essej/aoo/readme.rst

 Audio over OSC
 ==============

+Note this is not the master copy, has to be merged !!!!

+ origin  ssh://ritsch@git.code.sf.net/p/iem/aoo (fetch)
+ origin  ssh://ritsch@git.code.sf.net/p/iem/aoo (push)

 Audio over OSC is aimed to be a message based audio system using Open Sound Control OSC_ as a syntax format.